Source Code Management

 After a while, the limitations of

-started driving Harlan crazy, and since he is the driver of the beast, he looked for a replacment.
+started driving Harlan crazy, and since he is the driver of the beast, he looked for a replacement.
 After about 2 more YEARS of study and looking, he chose BitKeeper

 and has been very happy with it ever since.

-While we are looking to continue on using the commercial version of BitKeeper, people have been asking about evaluating a replacement for BitKeeper.
+While we were looking to continue on using the commercial version of BitKeeper, people asked about evaluating a replacement for BitKeeper.